-As is made clear in Error!
-Reference source not found., there is real risk of leakage from a policy constraining only exported pellets for sustainability.
+As is made clear in Figure 25, there is real risk of leakage from a policy constraining only exported pellets for sustainability.
 This should not be taken as an argument against applying sustainability criteria to EU pellet imports, but as indication of the limited efficacy of such a policy alone.
 The US SE is a key producer of pulp & paper and timber products, for which no export criteria other than the EU Timber Regulation apply.